RoboJackets/robocup-software/rj_gameplay/README.md

 This is the Python library that controls gameplay, or high-level decision-making.

-Main folders:
+## Main folders:

 **Infrastructure - `stp/`**

-Stable code for gameplay
+Stable code for gameplay.

 **Implementation - `rj_gameplay/`**

-Frequently changing code of gameplay
+Frequently changing code of gameplay .

 **Tests - `tests/stp`**

-Unit tests for stp/
+Unit tests for stp/.

 ## STP Framework